FrozenNode/Laravel-Administrator/src/docs/configuration.md

 	 */
 	'login_redirect_key' => 'redirect',

 When a user is redirected to the `login_path`, the redirect path is sent with them.
 This option lets you define the key.
-Using the above as an example, you would retrieve the redirect url by doing `Input::get('redirect')`.
+Using the above as an example, you would retrieve the redirect url by doing `Session::get('redirect')`.

 <a name="global-rows-per-page"></a>
 ### Global Rows Per Page